 Kelsey Pritchard serves as Governor Daugaard's Communications Director.
 She previously held the position of Director of Constituent Services in the Daugaard Administration.

 Kelsey grew up in Belle Fourche on her parents' ranch.
-She graduated Summa Cum Laude from Dakota Wesleyan University in 2010 and then went on to the University of Dallas where she earned a Masters Degree in Politics.
+She graduated from Dakota Wesleyan University in 2010 and then went on to the University of Dallas where she earned a Masters Degree in Politics.

 Kelsey is the Music Coordinator at First United Methodist Church in Pierre where she leads the praise band.
-In her free time she enjoys singing, reading, playing softball, and traveling to her husband's hometown in Wales.
+In her free time she enjoys walking her Mini Australian Shepherd, playing softball, and spending time with her husband.

 Grace Beck serves as a Policy Analyst to Lt.
 Governor Matt Michels and works with Governor Daugaard in handling appointments to boards and commissions.
 She previously held the position of Director of Constituent Services in the Governor's Office.
 Prior to that she was the Media Relations Coordinator for the Governor's Office of Economic Development.